Decclo/Ecobotix---Locating-Stresses-Of-Plants-From-A-UAV/README.md

 ## Usage
 If you chose not to add the Conda hook to your .bashrc, you can add it with `eval "$(/home/$USER/miniconda3/bin/conda shell.bash hook)"`.
 Now activate the Conda environment with `conda activate msth` and start the Jupyter notebook with `jupyter notebook ./'` assuming that your terminal is currently inside the this git repository.

-You can now use the 'Orthomosaic_to_dataset' script to turn the included 6-channel image into smaller images using the the included mask.
+You can now use the 'Orthomosaic_to_dataset' script to turn the [6-channel image](https://nextcloud.sdu.dk/index.php/s/7sBnWS59GyMom4k) into smaller images using the the included mask.
 A RGB image will also be plit in the same way as to give better insight into the workings of the output.

 After this, the 'Build_dataset' script in the 'CNN' directory can be used to create training, valiation, and test datasets for the CNN.